Ryan-Shz/EasyHttp/README.md

 # EasyHttp
-a http library based retrofit and rxjava.
+A http library based retrofit and rxjava.